 Cozumel reefs in the north

 Barracuda reef on Cozumel (45 – 100 feet)

 The northers dive sites of Cozumel are famous for their strong currents.
 The Barracuda reef on Cozumel has a steep wall and an inner reef.
 For the dive in the wall we take only very experienced divers.
 A little bit inside is the protected shallow reef.
-It is very convenient for beginners.
-Majestic corals create an impressive scenery.
+It is very suitable for beginners.
+Majestic corals create impressive scenery.
 During the winter season many eagle rays glide through the water.